kmules1/kmules1.github.io/ecumene/index.md

 ### Major Polities

 One of the most important polities within human history is that of the Imperium, a state which, at its high point, dominated two continents and whose cultural influence reached five continents.
-In the current year of 7130 a.e., the Imperium itself is significantly smaller but continues to be a center of cultural, political, and economic influence; areas touched by its influence and/or rule over the centuries continue to be governed in a manner emulating the Imperium.
+In the current year of *7130*{: .ae}, the Imperium itself is significantly smaller but continues to be a center of cultural, political, and economic influence; areas touched by its influence and/or rule over the centuries continue to be governed in a manner emulating the Imperium.

+Other major polities include the Fourteen of Greenstone, an elven confederacy with a consociational mode of government designed mostly to regulate its intense internal divisions, prevent general conflict, and maintain elven authority on the continent in the face of intrusive settlement by other thinking kinds.

 ## Culture